 Massimino has a distinguished record of human rights advocacy in Washington.
-As a national authority on human rights law and policy, she has testified before Congress dozens of times and writes frequently for mainstream publications and specialized journals.
-Since 2008, she’s been repeatedly named one of the most effective public advocates in the country.
+She has testified before Congress dozens of times; writes frequently for mainstream publications and specialized journals; appears regularly in major media outlets; and speaks to audiences around the country.
+During her leadership at Human Rights First, the influential Washington publication The Hill consistently named her one of the most effective public advocates in the country.

-The daughter of a nuclear submarine commander, Massimino was instrumental in the organization’s recent effort to assemble a group of retired generals and admirals to speak out publicly against policies authorizing the torture of prisoners in U.S. custody.
-This coalition of military leaders has played a pivotal role in the effort to restore compliance with the Geneva Conventions standard for treatment of prisoners.
+The daughter of a nuclear submarine commander, Massimino was instrumental in Human Rights First’s effort to assemble a group of retired generals and admirals to speak publicly against policies authorizing the torture of prisoners in U.S. custody.
+This coalition of military leaders played a pivotal role in restoring compliance with the Geneva Conventions.

 Massimino is a member of the Council on Foreign Relations and the U.S. Supreme Court Bar.
 She holds a law degree from the University of Michigan and a master’s degree in philosophy from Johns Hopkins University, and she is a Phi Beta Kappa graduate of Trinity University.